 Both types of electronic fuel injectors have a control valve that functions to manage the timing of fuel injection sequences.

-The control valve in EUI injectors are controlled by an electronic solenoid.
+The control valves in EUI injectors are controlled by an electronic solenoid.
 HPCR injectors are controlled with a Piezoelectric actuated valve.
 These Piezoelectric valves are often seen as the most critical injector component because they enable the injection system to have more control of the distance of valve movement and valve speed.